CyberSecDef/htba/modules/footprinting/host-based/nfs.md

 When accessible, NFS often represents a **direct bridge from external access to internal compromise**, making it a high-priority service during enumeration and a high-risk service when improperly secured .

-Below is a **clean, practitioner-ready checklist** distilled directly from the previous NFS report.
-It is designed for **use during an engagement** (enumeration → exploitation → documentation) and can also double as a **defensive audit checklist** if read bottom-up.

 ---

 # NFS Enumeration & Security Checklist